Photo gallery

 Cotoneaster cornubia is a tough tree and will tolerate most soil conditions.

-It is a welcome addition to any planting scheme which aims to achieve some autumn and winter interest with higher-level screening.
+It is a welcome addition to any planting scheme that aims to create some autumn and winter interest through higher-level screening.

 Mature height: 3-7m